Is law school worth the debt in 2025?

 - Your rank: Your standing among your peers is a huge factor in whether you’ll land that lucrative career in law.
 Some might argue that it’s even more important than the reputation of your law school.

 - Your expectations: If your only reason for going into law is to make a lot of money, you may end up burning out quickly.
-Law is a profession that often requires a great amount of time and sacrifice.
+Law often requires a great amount of time and sacrifice.
 If your heart isn’t in it, you will find yourself in a miserable position.
 A great way to determine where your expectations fall (and if law school is worth it) is to pursue a part-time career in a law firm.
 This can give you valuable experience and a chance to shadow lawyers to determine if it’s the right career path for you.

 - Your financial prospects: Part of the reason so many people ask if law school is worth it is because of just how expensive it is.
 If your financial prospects were not stellar to begin with — and if there aren’t any great financial aid options — that could be a sign to steer clear of law school.
 The good news is that many law schools offer loan assistance and forgiveness incentives, and public interest workers may be eligible for accelerated federal loan forgiveness or repayment assistance.